 I am a Professor in the Department of Computing at Imperial College London.
-I lead the Large-Scale Distributed Systems (LSDS) group that does research on scalable software systems of any kind.
+I lead the Large-Scale Data & Systems (LSDS) group that does research on scalable data-intensive software systems of any kind.
 I also act as the Director of Research for the Department.

 Before coming to Imperial, I was a post-doctoral researcher in the Systems Research group at Harvard University.
 I received my Ph.D. degree from the University of Cambridge, after joining the Computer Laboratory as part of the Opera group.
 I was a graduate member of Queens' College and received a B.A. degree from Girton College.